markvanderloo/UFPEL2019/README.md

 When you learn R it is a good idea to allow yourself to bump into all sorts of applications.
 One way to do that is to scroll through [r-bloggers](https://r-bloggers.com) once a day and read or skim one or two articles collected there.
-YOu will get an impression of what people do with R.
+You will get an impression of what people do with R.

 There are many books with titles like _X with R_ where _X_ can by almost any topic.
 Once you've worked through the fastR tutorial, you may want to see if